nrogic2025/TADR/README.md

          Code can also 'smooth' the curves (read TADR (smoothed peaks) value (e.g., 8.505223e+07) in cubic meters NOTE 1: It is expected for 'smoothed TADR peaks' approach to produce higher erupted volume values.
 NOTE 2: Compositional input parameters and background temperatures are target dependent and must be adjusted accordingly.
 For example, compositional parameters/background temps for Mt.
-Etna are different from Nyamuragira and must be adjusted accodingly.
+Etna are different from Nyamuragira and must be adjusted accordingly.
 ////////////